aexoden/dotfiles/README.md

 - **\*/\*.symlink**: Any file ending in `*.symlink` will be symlinked into your `$HOME`.
 This is so you can keep all of those files versioned in your dotfiles directory, but still keep them in your home directory.
 The symlinks are generated when you run `scripts/bootstrap`.
+Any instances of double underscores (`__`) will be replaced with a forward slash, allowing deeper symlinking.

 ## Bugs